Universal symplectic/orthogonal functions and general branching rules: Introduction

-In the previous work \cite{JLW2022}, three of us have used the vertex operator realizations to introduce skew symplectic Schur functions and skew orthogonal Schur functions and derived their favorable properties such as the Jacobi-Trudi formulas, Cauchy-type identities and Gelfand-Tsetlin representations etc. Actually, the vertex operator realizations also show that these skew-type functions satisfy the general branching rules \eqref{e:br1} and \eqref{e:br2}, which has resolved the question whether the skew versions also share the same property as the skew Schur functions.
+In the previous work \cite{JLW2022}, three of us have used the vertex operator realizations to construct skew symplectic Schur functions and skew orthogonal Schur functions and derived their favorable properties such as the Jacobi-Trudi formulas, Cauchy-type identities and Gelfand-Tsetlin representations etc. Actually, the vertex operator realizations also show that these skew-type functions satisfy the general branching rules \eqref{e:br1} and \eqref{e:br2}, which have resolved the question whether the skew versions share the same property as the skew Schur functions.
 We will extend the method of \cite{JLW2022} to give vertex operator realizations for (skew) universal symplectic/orthogonal functions.
-One will see that the approach of the vertex operator realizations naturally provides a unified framework to get the general branching rules and derive Cauchy-type identities for $sp_\lambda(\mathbf{x}^{\pm};\mathbf{z})$ and $o_\lambda(\mathbf{x}^{\pm};\mathbf{z})$.
-With the vertex operator realizations of symmetric functions, it is natural to see that universal symplectic/orthogonal functions generalize various important family of symmetric functions such as odd symplectic characters, odd orthogonal Schur functions, universal symplectic/orthogonal characters and intermediate symplectic/orthogonal characters etc. As a by-product, the general branching rules hold for these important special cases, including branching rules for universal symplectic/orthogonal characters mentioned in \cite{AFHS2023}.
-Some transitions between odd symplectic characters and symplectic Schur functions are also provided.
-The following table displays the situation of all symplectic/orthogonal-type functions mentioned above.
+One will see that the approach of the vertex operator realizations naturally provides a unified framework to get the general branching rules for $sp_\lambda(\mathbf{x}^{\pm};\mathbf{z})$ and $o_\lambda(\mathbf{x}^{\pm};\mathbf{z})$.

+With the vertex operator realizations of symmetric functions, it is natural to see that universal symplectic/orthogonal functions generalize various important families of symmetric functions such as odd symplectic characters, odd orthogonal Schur functions, universal symplectic/orthogonal characters and intermediate symplectic/orthogonal characters etc. A transition formula between odd symplectic characters and symplectic Schur functions is also provided.
+The following table displays the situation of aforementioned symplectic/orthogonal-type functions.

 In Macdonald's theory of Hall-Littlewood and Macdonald symmetric functions \cite{Mac1995}, the skew versions have played a pivotal role in deriving combinatorial formulas for classical families of symmetric functions.
 Likewise, we also derive Gelfand-Tsetlin presentations for skew odd symplectic characters.
-It is shown that despite $\Sp_{2n+1}$ is not counted among the classical groups, its characters are also given as generating functions of Gelfand-Tsetlin patterns.
+It is shown that despite $\Sp_{2n+1}$ is not counted among the classical groups, its characters are also given by generating functions of Gelfand-Tsetlin patterns.